-Thankfully, the labor and delivery staff at Baystate Medical Center were able to stop her contractions for a about week.
-Gage was born premature at 25 weeks and a day.
+Thankfully, the labor and delivery staff at Baystate Medical Center were able to stop her contractions for about week.
+Gage was born prematurely at just 25 weeks and a day.

-“At first he was doing really well especially for being born at 25 weeks,” said Sheldon.
-“As time went on he started getting really tired and ended up needing more help, so he was placed on a ventilator,” she added.
+“At first, he was doing really well—especially for being born at 25 weeks,” says Sheldon.
+“As time went on, he started getting really tired and ended up needing more help, so he was placed on a ventilator.”

-Due to his deteriorating condition, Gage was on a ventilator for two months.
-Like many preemies that require ventilation after birth, Gage was diagnosed with Bronchopulmonary Dysplasia or BPD.
-BPD is a chronic respiratory disease that most often occurs in low-weight or premature infants who have received supplemental oxygen or have spent long periods of time on a breathing machine.
-The ventilator causes changes in the lungs that lead to inflammation making it hard for them to breathe on their own.
+BPD is a chronic respiratory disease that most often occurs in low-weight or premature infants who have been given extra oxygen or have spent a long time on a breathing machine.
+The ventilator causes changes in the lungs that lead to inflammation.
+This makes it hard for them to breathe on their own.

-Many infants’ diagnosed with BPD require ongoing oxygen supplementation, and Gage was no exception.
-After a three month stay in the Neonatal Intensive Care Unit at Baystate Children’s Hospital, Gage had his NICU graduation and was able to go home.
-However, he would be required to be on oxygen until his BPD improved.
+After three months in the Neonatal Intensive Care Unit at Baystate Children’s Hospital, Gage had his NICU graduation.
+He was able to go home, but he would need to stay on oxygen until his BPD improved.

-After his stay in the NICU, Gage was referred to the Baystate Children’s Specialty Center, where the staff helps his family manage his BPD.
+After his stay in the NICU, Gage started visiting Baystate Children’s Specialty Center, where the staff helps his BPD.

-Dr. Kathleen Meyer is a neonatologist at the NICU at Baystate Children’s Hospital, and one of the physicians who has cared for Gage since birth.
-Meyer says as Gage’s condition began to improve, the decision was made to slowly wean him off of the oxygen.
+Dr. Kathleen Meyer is a neonatologist at the NICU at Baystate Children’s Hospital, and one of the doctors who has cared for Gage since his birth.
+Dr. Meyer explains that as Gage’s condition began to improve, he was slowly taken off of the oxygen.

-Just in time for his first birthday in March, Gage and his family got a big surprise- after being on oxygen since birth, he would now no longer need any O2.
+Just in time for his first birthday, Gage and his family got a wonderful surprise: After being on oxygen since birth, Gage would now no longer need any oxygen.